-Table 4.
-Incidence of Weight Gain and Weight Loss (≥5 lbs) in Placebo-Controlled Trials Weight Change Bupropion Hydrochloride Extended-Release Tablets (SR) 300 mg/day (n = 339) Bupropion Hydrochloride Extended-Release Tablets (SR) 400 mg/day (n = 112) Placebo (n = 347) Gained >5 lbs 3% 2% 4% ost >5 lbs 14% 19% 6%
+Weight Change Bupropion Hydrochloride Extended-Release Tablets (SR) 300 mg/day (n = 339) Bupropion Hydrochloride Extended-Release Tablets (SR) 400 mg/day (n = 112) Placebo (n = 347)

+Gained >5 lbs.
+3% 2% 4%

+Lost >5 lbs.
+14% 19% 6%

-In clinical trials conducted with the immediate-release formulation of bupropion, 35% of subjects receiving tricyclic antidepressants gained weight, compared with 9% of subjects treated with the immediate-release formulation of bupropion.
-If weight loss is a major presenting sign of a patient's depressive illness, the accordance of weight-reducing potential of bupropion hydrochloride extended-release tablets (SR) should be considered.
-6.2 Postmarketing Experience The following adverse reactions have been identified during postapproval use of bupropion hydrochloride extended-release tablets (SR) and are not described elsewhere in the label.
+6.2 Postmarketing Experience

+The following adverse reactions have been identified during postapproval use of bupropion hydrochloride extended-release tablets (Sh) and are not described elsewhere in the label.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Body (General)